PKRoma/miranda/miranda/docs/readme.txt

 -----------------------

-Miranda IM supports all released versions of Windows from Windows 95 to Windows Vista.
+Miranda IM supports all released versions of Windows from Windows 95 to Windows XP.
 Beta versions are not supported.

 a) Windows 95